thoufeak/coderepo/README.md

 To Run the Project
 ==================
 1. Download the Project
-2. Update the config.properties to change the folder name and file
+2. Update the config.properties file from the 'resources' folder to change the folder name and file

     a.
 The folder and file will be created during the startup of the project

     b.
 This file will be used for the sample data CRUD operation

 3. Run "mvn package" command from the command prompt

     a.
 This will generate the ".war" file

 4. Deploy the generate war file in a web server

 5. Open the API Testing tool, and hit the url

     a.
 GET - To get all the available employee data